-131. The DMO operates an automatic, non-discretionary standing repo facility, whereby any GEMM, or other DMO counterparty, who has signed the relevant documentation, may request the temporary creation of any non-rump gilt for repo purposes.
-The facility was introduced in 2000, and revised in 2008, in order to ensure that market makers could be assured of being able to access and deliver any gilt at any time, albeit at a price, hence maintaining their ability to make two-way prices in the secondary market and avoiding the prospect of delivery failures.
+143. The DMO operates an automatic, non-discretionary standing repo facility, whereby any GEMM, or other DMO counterparty, who has signed the relevant documentation, may request that the DMO repos out any non-rump gilt for repo purposes, which may involve temporary creation of the relevant gilt.
+The facility was introduced in 2000, and most recently revised in August 2009, in order to ensure that market makers could be assured of being able to access and deliver any gilt at any time, albeit at a price, hence maintaining their ability to make two-way prices in the secondary market and avoiding the prospect of delivery failures.